bbcarchdev/liblod-php/README.md

 A Linked Open Data client library for PHP, developed as part of the [RES project](http://res.space/).

+It also works for Linked Data (without the "Open"), but was initially developed for LOD, and the name stuck.

 **Note that this is experimental code which is still under development.**

 ## Requirements